Amzani/apidesk-sdk-test-def/docs/models/components/type.md

 # Type

-Specifies the category or role of the contact within the CRM, such as 'customer', 'vendor', or 'lead'.
-This optional field helps in organizing and filtering contacts based on their relationship to the business.
-Ensure the type aligns with predefined categories used in the CRM for consistency.
+Specifies the category or classification of the contact, such as 'customer', 'supplier', or 'partner'.
+This optional field helps in organizing contacts within the CRM for targeted communication and management strategies.

 ## Example Usage